Explore UCD

 OVERVIEW

-We live in a time of complex, 'wicked' global challenges which have no easy solutions and require unprecedented levels of innovation, entrepreneurial thinking and collaboration to create new ways of working and living at both individual and societal levels.
+We live in a time of complex, 'wicked' global challenges that have no easy solutions: climate crisis, social inequalities, forever wars, food security, pandemic threats, cyber threats, and so on.
+These challenges require unprecedented levels of innovation, entrepreneurial thinking, and radical collaboration.

 UCD INNOVATION ACADEMY

-Enrolment on an Innovation Academy module means a commitment to active participation and engagement, which necessitates attendance at all scheduled classes.
+Enrolment in an Innovation Academy module means a commitment to active participation and engagement, which necessitates attendance at all scheduled classes.

 www.innovationacademy.ie